 - Restore beneficial bacteria and a healthy mucosal lining in the gut.

-The first study was performed by Professor Yancy and colleagues at Duke University.
-They enrolled five patients with severe GERD that also had a variety of other medical problems, such as diabetes.
-Each of these patients had failed several conventional GERD treatments before being enrolled in the study.
-In spite of the fact that some of these patients continued to drink, smoke and engage in other GERD-unfriendly habits, in every case the symptoms of GERD were completely eliminated within one week of adopting a very low carbohydrate (VLC) diet.
+In a study performed by Professor Yancy and colleagues at Duke University, researchers worked with five patients with severe GERD that also had a variety of other medical problems, such as diabetes.
+(2) Each of these patients had failed several conventional GERD treatments before being enrolled in the study.
+In spite of the fact that some of these patients continued to drink, smoke and engage in other GERD-unfriendly habits, in every case the symptoms of GERD were completely eliminated within one week of adopting a very-low-carbohydrate diet.

-The second study (PDF) was performed by Yancy and colleagues a few years later.
-This time they examined the effects of a VLC diet on eight obese subjects with severe GERD.
+Another study was performed by Yancy and colleagues a few years later.
+(3) This time they examined the effects of a very-low-carb diet on eight obese subjects with severe GERD.
 They measured the esophageal pH of the subjects at baseline before the study began using something called the Johnson-DeMeester score.
 This is a measurement of how much acid is getting back up into the esophagus, and thus an objective marker of how much reflux is occurring.
 They also used a self-administered questionnaire called the GSAS-ds to evaluate the frequency and severity of 15 GERD-related symptoms within the previous week.

 All eight individuals had evident improvement in their GSAS-ds scores.
 The GSAS-ds scores decreased from 1.28 prior to the diet to 0.72 after initiation of the diet.
 What these numbers mean is that the patients all reported significant improvement in their GERD related symptoms.
 Therefore, there was both objective (Johnson-DeMeester) and subjective (GSAS-ds) improvement in this study.

-Another alternative to VLC that I increasingly use in my clinic is the Low FODMAP diet.
+Another alternative to very-low-carb that I increasingly use in my clinic is the low-FODMAP diet.
 FODMAPs are certain types of carbohydrates that are poorly absorbed by some people, particularly those with an overgrowth of bacteria in the small intestine (which, as you now know, tends to go hand-in-hand with heartburn).
 See this article and my book for more information.

 Be careful to avoid the processed low-carb foods sold in supermarkets.
-Instead, I suggest what is known as a “paleolithic” or “primal” approach to nutrition.
+Instead, I suggest a Paleo or ancestral approach to nutrition.

 As I pointed out in Part II, fructose and artificial sweeteners have been shown to increase bacterial overgrowth.
 Artificial sweeteners should be completely eliminated, and fructose (in processed form especially) should be reduced.

 High fiber diets and bacterial overgrowth are a particularly dangerous mix.
-Remember, Almost all of the fiber and approximately 15-20% of the starch we consume escape absorption.
-Carbohydrates that escape digestion become food for intestinal bacteria.
+Remember, Almost all of the fiber and approximately 15 to 20 percent of the starch we consume escape absorption.
+(4) Carbohydrates that escape digestion become food for intestinal bacteria.

-The exception to this may be in serious or long-standing cases of GERD that aren’t responding to a VLC or LC diet.
+The exception to this may be in serious or long-standing cases of GERD that aren’t responding to a very-low-carb or low-carb diet.
 In this situation, it may be worthwhile to get tested for H. pylori and treat it more aggressively.

 HCL with Pepsin